archesproject/arches-dev-training/slides/08-module-05.md

 ## Widget review

 - A widget is the UI representation of a node
-- They can be assigned to nodes with a datatype (not semantic)
+- They can be assigned to nodes with a datatype specified in the widget record
-- A datatype may have more than one possible widget, and every datatype in Arches has at least one:
+- A datatype may have more than one possible widget:
     - string : input/rich text
     - boolean : radio/switch
     - concept : radio/dropdown